Establishing strong digital foundations for the future of asset management

 What does the future of asset management look like?

 The future of asset management is set to become increasingly sophisticated and integrated with digital technologies such as AI, IoT, ML, and data visualisation tools to deliver real-time, data-driven insights to organisations about their assets and operations.
 It will reshape how organisations monitor, maintain, and optimise their assets - making them more resilient, efficient and sustainable.
-We will see asset intensive organisations use predictive and prescriptive analytics to make data-driven decisions that will maximise the value of assets throughout the assets' lifecycle (known as Asset Lifecycle Management).
+We will see asset intensive organisations use predictive and prescriptive analytics to make tech-enabled and data-driven decisions that will maximise the value of assets throughout the assets' lifecycle (Asset Lifecycle Management).

-Recent research by IBM found that this approach saw a 47% reduction in unplanned downtime, a 58% faster unplanned downtime resolution, a 17% increase in asset lifespan and a 26% increase in technician productivity5.
-Additionally, this approach reduced costs, risks, and waste, while providing improve workplace safety and the ability for organisations to meet ever-changing sustainability goals and ESG compliance.
+Recent research by IBM found that this whole of lifecycle approach saw a 47% reduction in unplanned downtime, a 58% faster unplanned downtime resolution, a 17% increase in asset lifespan and a 26% increase in technician productivity5.
+Additionally, it reduced costs, risks, and waste, while providing improve workplace safety and the ability for organisations to meet ever-changing sustainability goals and ESG compliance.

-This ideal asset management approach using predictive and prescriptive maintenance can only be achieved through an integrated asset information ecosystem of data, plus the right technologies and applications, and support teams.
-When working together in real-time, these tools and technologies can predict when an asset is likely to fail and prescribe the best and safest approach to solve the issues and avoid the predicted failure.
-This enables organisations to extract maximum value from each asset, ensure assets are operating at optimum levels to reduce waste (energy, parts, fuel, resources etc), reduce the need to hold excess maintenance items ‘just in case’, and importantly eliminate unplanned downtime.
+This ideal asset management approach using predictive and prescriptive maintenance can only be achieved through an integrated asset information ecosystem of data, the right technologies and applications, and supported by expert teams.
+When working together in real-time, tools and technologies can predict when an asset is likely to fail and prescribe the best and safest approach to solve the issues and avoid the predicted failure.
+This allows organisations to extract maximum value from each asset, ensure assets are operating at optimum levels to reduce waste (energy, parts, fuel, resources etc), reduce the need to hold excess maintenance items ‘just in case’, and importantly eliminate unplanned downtime.

 Above: The asset management maintenance maturity curve and the role technologies and data play in maximising efficiency.